palantirnet/federated-search-demo/README.md

 ### Images

 Some of the dogs -- but not all -- have images.
 These show how the index handles image display.
-The following dogs should have images: `Irish Terrier, English Terrier, Newfoundland, Pointer, Greyhound, Dachshund, Maltese, Cumberland Sheepdog`.
+The following dogs should have images: `Irish Terrier, English Terrier, Newfoundland, Pointer, Greyhound, Dachshund, Maltese, Cumberland Sheepdog, Dalmation, Toy Spaniel`.

 Note that sometimes the image cache must be primed, so if you see a broken image on first page load, reload the page.
 If an image has the url `default`, it means the index has not been built properly.
 Run `phing solr-reindex` to correct the issue.